 - KCI encourages all employees to sign up for direct deposit of their payroll checks. - Payroll checks may be received by mail if an employee elects a payroll check instead of direct deposit.
-Payroll checks are not distributed at KCI's offices or centers - Employees are paid by KCI's bank draft or electronic funds transfer - Employees are required to notify the Administrative Assistant in writing of any address changes to assure correct mailing address for check - Final payroll checks are either mailed or electronically deposited
+Payroll checks are not distributed at KCI's offices or centers. - Employees are paid by KCI's bank draft or electronic funds transfer. - Employees are required to notify the Administrative Specialist in writing of any address changes to assure correct mailing address for check. - Final payroll checks are either mailed or electronically deposited.

 Late timesheets create a delay in payroll processing for the employee whose timesheet is not received on time.
-Employees who turn in late timesheets will receive notice from the Finance Manager or his/her designee with regard to anticipated timeline for compensation.
+Employees who turn in late timesheets will receive notice from the Bookkeeper with regard to anticipated timeline for compensation.
 In no event will the compensation be delayed beyond the next pay period after the discovery of the missing timesheet.

-6.15 PAYROLL ERRORS
+7.16 PAYROLL ERRORS